Snow White and the Seven Dwarfs (film): Financial issues

-Disney had to mortgage his house to help finance the film's production, which ran up a total cost of $1,488,422.74, a massive sum for a feature film in 1937.
+Disney had to mortgage his house to help finance the film's production, which ran up a total cost of $1,488,422.74 ($34,207,754 in 2025), a massive sum for a feature film in 1937.
 Midway through, Disney needed a $250,000 loan to finish the film.
 Disney ran a rough cut for Joseph Rosenberg of Bank of America, who sat impassively during the showing.
 Then Rosenberg turned to the worried Disney and said, "Walt, that thing is going to make a hatful of money" and approved the loan.

 Release

 Original theatrical run

 The film's 1937 theatrical trailer.

 Snow White and the Seven Dwarfs premiered at the Carthay Circle Theatre on December 21, 1937.
 The film received a standing ovation at its completion from an audience that included Judy Garland, Marlene Dietrich and Charles Laughton.
 Six days later, Walt Disney and the seven dwarfs appeared on the cover of Time magazine.
 Three weeks later, it opened at the Radio City Music Hall in New York City and a theater in Miami in January 1938, in which the strong box office sales encouraged RKO Radio Pictures to place the film into general release on February 4.
 It became a major box-office success, becoming the most successful sound film of all time, in which it displaced Al Jolson's The Singing Fool (1928).
-Snow White would soon be displaced from this position by Gone with the Wind in 1939.
+Snow White would soon be displaced from this position by Gone with the Wind in December 1939.

 Snow White proved equally popular with foreign audiences.
 It premiered in London on February 24, 1938, ironically the same night as Charles Laughton's first film as a producer, Vessel of Wrath, leading to a poor turnout for the latter.
 In September 1938, Variety reported that the film was having a remarkably long box-office run at theaters in Sydney, Australia.
 In that city, it noted, "Walt Disney's 'Snow White' (RKO) experienced no difficulty at hitting 11 weeks, with more ahead."
 Variety reported as well that Snow White was having even longer runs in other cities overseas, such as in London, where the film had generated greater box-office receipts than during its exclusive New York screenings at Radio City Music Hall:

 'Snow White' (RKO) is in its 27th week at the New Gallery, London, and will continue to be shown through the regular London release dates, Sept.
 19 for North London, and Sept.
 26 for South London.
 There is a likelihood that the New Gallery first-run will run until Christmas.
 Picture reported to have exceeded $500,000, passing Radio City's five-week mark, which just fell short of the $500,000 mark.

 According to RKO, Snow White and the Seven Dwarfs had earned $7,846,000 in international box office receipts by the end of its original theatrical run.
 This earned RKO a profit of $380,000.